In the end of the day, the Python interpreter is C++ software

 most operations can use Java strings in place of Python strings

-when comparing or using strings as dictionary keys, all JString
+when comparing or using strings as dictionary keys, all JString objects should be converted to Python

 Overview on the official documentation